Research Focus

 Our group investigates how structure formation affects the function and interactome of mRNAs in human cells, bacteria and viruses.
 We use structural probing and massively parallel reporter assays coupled with next generation sequencing to decipher RNA folding and its functional consequences.
 In addition, we use and develop high-throughput methods to study the RNA-binding preferences of proteins with the aim of understanding how RNA-protein interactions shape cellular decisions.
 In a second line of research, we characterize the interactions between RNA and small molecules to learn how to effectively modulate RNA function and to inform RNA-targeted drug discovery campaigns.

-The three-dimensional structure of an mRNA determines its cellular localization, stability and translation efficiency.
-We are working on the identification and characterization of mRNA structures that determine post-transcriptional gene regulation.
+We are working on the identification and characterization of mRNA structures that determine post-transcriptional gene regulation by interaction with proteins.

 Please inquire for internships, practical year, bachelor and master theses.